mtna/kuha2/readme.md

 forked process: 47
 ```

-Consult the kuha2 log files to verify all services have started properly and that the .
+Consult the kuha2 log files to verify all services have started properly.

 ## DDI Indexing